sheila-anne/sheila-anne/src/pages/index.md

   You've outgrown your career, relationship, or lifestyle.
 You're ready for something new.
 Take the leap!
 freebie: /img/positivity-pack-cropped.jpg
 mainpitch:
   title: Hi, I’m Sheila!
-I’m a Whole Person Certified Coach and ICF Associate Certified Coach specializing in helping driven, free-spirited women to step into the best versions of themselves.
+I’m a Whole Person Certified Coach and ICF Associate Certified Coach specializing in helping driven, free-spirited women to level up their lives.
 Why?
-Because I used to rely on checking boxes (helloooo fellow achievers 👋), fulfilling the requests of others, and setting wellness goals to feel complete.
-I was so busy trying to do things "right", I didn't realize I had outgrown my lifestyle.
+Because I used to rely on checking boxes (helloooo fellow achievers 👋), fulfilling the requests of others, and racing forward in life to feel complete.
+I was so busy trying to do things "right", I didn't realize I had outgrown the path I was on and wasn’t aligned with who I wanted to be.
 Sound familiar?
-I discovered how to connect back to my core self, reevaluate my path forward, and leap into a life I was made for.
+I discovered how to connect back to my core self, redesign my path forward, and leap into a life I was made for.
 This led me to quit my comfortable job, find love, travel the world, and build a life where I make my own schedule.
 I mustered the courage to lead my life my way and start playing big, and now I'm fluffing passionate about helping others to do the same!
+Don’t be shy -
   image: /img/sheila-anne-with-coffee-mug.jpg

 intro: